 Having a group of people that can build off of one another, knowing you have an alliance, that your struggle is a shared experience and you’re not alone, is important for success.

 It was a class in Linux system administration that helped me the most...I was assigned a real-world problem and I applied my education and experience to solve it.

 All of the hands-on training I’m receiving at PNW is helping me narrow down exactly what I want to do once I graduate.

 I was able to learn a little bit about everything – networking, programming, databases, security.
 It provided me a better understanding of how everything works together.
 It also gave me a wide variety of skills, not just for cybersecurity, that I can take with me into my career.

 Meet the Faculty

-Tae-Hoon Kim is associate professor of computer information technology in the department of Computer Information Technology and Graphics.
+Tae-Hoon Kim is a professor of computer information technology in the department of Computer Information Technology and Graphics.
 His expertise includes computer network, security and data science.

-Ying Luo is an assistant professor in the department of computer information technology and graphics.
+Ying Luo is an associate professor in the department of computer information technology and graphics.
 Her research and teaching focus on algorithm design, database management and cybersecurity.